mftactical/mfsender/README.md

-> **IMPORTANT DISCLAIMER:** This is my personal project and has only been tested by me on my AltMill CNC.
+> **IMPORTANT DISCLAIMER:** This is my personal project and has only been tested by me on my Esp32 Fluidnc CNC.
 If you choose to run it, you do so entirely at your own risk.
 I am not responsible for any damage, malfunction, or personal injury that may result from the use or misuse of mfsender.
 Use it with caution and at your own discretion.

 ## 💬 Join the Community